thruthesky/backend/README.md

 #### Admin can edit user information.

-* When admin edits user information, user's session id may become invalid depending on what data has been changed. see `user::getSessionId()`
+* When admin edits user information, user's session id will become invalid.
+So the user needs to login again.
-* When admin changes user information, admin's session id will be regenerated.
-And the response data of user edit is admin's information, NOT the user's information.
+* When admin changes user information, admin's session id will be not regenerated.
+And there will be no session_id returned from the request if admin edits user information.